-- · Racial or ethnic origin
+- Racial or ethnic origin

 - Political opinions

-- · Religious or philosophical beliefs
+- Religious or philosophical beliefs

 - Trade union membership

 - Genetics

-- Biometrics (such as fingerprints, retina and iris patterns, voice biometrics), where used for identification purposes
+- Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes

 - Health physical or mental

 - Sex life or sexual orientation

-Our Record of Processing Activities (RoPA) details the types of information we hold and the grounds upon which we process it, as does our Privacy Notice which may be found on our website.
-Examples of the types of special category data we hold may be found at appendix 1.
+Our Record of Processing Activities (RoPA) details the types of information we hold and the grounds upon which we process it, as does our Privacy Notice which can be found on the Trust and School websites.
+Examples of special category data we hold may be found at Appendix 1.